Create your first Meshbot (tutorial)

 - Variable – A variable is a user-created item used to house a specific piece of data.
 For example, you could use a variable to store the ‘on/off’ state of a switch, or the temperature from your thermostat, or some data from an external resource such as a website.
 See the Variables page if you want more information

-- Date and Time – The meshbot will activate according to a schedule of your choice, be that hourly, daily, weekly, monthly, at certain intervals, between specific times, or at sunrise/sunset.
-See the Date and Time page if you need more help with this.
+- Date and Time – The meshbot will activate according to a schedule of your choice.
+This could be at a specific time or daily, weekly, monthly, at certain intervals, or at sunrise/sunset etc. See the Date and Time page if you need more help with this.

 - Meshbot – The meshbot will run based on the outcome of the actions of another meshbot.
 See the Meshbot page if you want more help with this.